scratchfoundation/scratch-desktop/README.md

 #### Workaround for Raspberry Pi OS

-FPM is not included in RPiOS so please install via ruby
+FPM is not included in RPiOS so install via Ruby:

 `sudo apt-get install ruby-full`